ControlThings/mist-omi-gw/README.md

 # Mist OMI IoT gateway

-This program is a generic protocol gateway between Mist and OMI ODF systems.
+This program is a gateway that publishes data from IoT devices and services compatible with the [Mist system](http://controlthings.fi/), to a system compliant with the [O-MI](http://www.opengroup.org/iot/omi/index.htm).
+It allows O-MI compatible systems to read, subscribe,  and write to Information Items published by the IoT device.

 ## How the program works